yunseo-kim/yunseo-kim.github.io/_posts/en/2021-08-31-Creating-and-Managing-a-GitHub-Pages-Blog.md

   - Advantage: You can freely customize by directly modifying the code, even for features not supported by the theme, as you manage all files directly in the repository.
   - Disadvantage: To apply version upgrades, you need to merge [the latest upstream tag of the original repository](https://github.com/cotes2020/jekyll-theme-chirpy/tags), which may conflict with your custom code in some cases.
 In such cases, you need to resolve the conflicts manually.

 I chose method 1.
 The Chirpy theme is highly complete by default, so most users don't have much to customize.
-Moreover, as of 2024, it's still being actively developed and improved, so unless you're planning significant modifications, the benefits of keeping up with the original upstream outweigh the benefits of applying custom customizations.
+Moreover, as of 2024, it's still being actively developed and improved, so unless you're planning significant modifications, the benefits of keeping up with the original upstream outweigh the benefits of direct customization.
 The official Chirpy theme guide also recommends method 1 for most users.

 ### 3-3.
 Main Settings
-Apply necessary settings in the `_config.yml`{: .filepath} file in the root directory and the `_data/contact.yml`{: .filepath}, `_data/share.yml`{: .filepath} files.
+Apply the necessary settings in the `_config.yml`{: .filepath} file in the root directory and the `_data/contact.yml`{: .filepath}, `_data/share.yml`{: .filepath} files.
 The comments are well-written and the settings are intuitive, so you can apply them without much difficulty.
-The only settings that require separate work externally are registering the authentication code for Google Search Console integration and linking webmaster tools like Google Analytics or GoatCounter, but these procedures are not very complicated and are not the core topic of this article, so detailed descriptions are omitted.
+The only settings that require separate work externally are registering the authentication code for Google Search Console integration and linking webmaster tools like Google Analytics or GoatCounter, but these procedures are not very complicated and are not the core topic I want to cover in this post, so I'll omit detailed descriptions.

 ### 3-4.
 Building Locally
-This is not a mandatory procedure, but you might want to check in advance if new posts or site modifications will display correctly on the web.
-In such cases, open a terminal in the root directory of the local repository and run the following command:
+This is not a mandatory procedure, but you might want to check in advance if something you've written or modified will display correctly on the web.
+In such cases, open a terminal in the root directory of your local repository and run the following command:
 ```console
 $ bundle exec jekyll s
 ```